 Alagón + Alcántara Reservoir Boat Trip

 Then we'll leave the Alcántara reservoir to enjoy a boat trip on the river Alagón, the longest tributary of the Tagus.
-We'll see the quarry, from which the material was extracted to build the dam, and we'll observe the wildlife that inhabits this riverside area.
+We'll see the quarry, from which material was extracted to build the dam, and observe the wildlife in this riverside area.

-We'll sail through a natural environment known for its varied bird life.
-We'll use binoculars to spot as many birds as possible, with a chance to see griffon vultures and black storks.
+We'll sail through a natural environment known for its bird life, using binoculars to try to spot various birds.
+With some luck, we might see griffon vultures and black storks.

-After an hour and a half of sailing, we will finish the boat trip arriving back at the departure pier.
+After an hour and a half of sailing, we will finish the boat trip returning to the departure pier.

 Prices